 Critically ill patients with brain injuries and neurological diseases can receive expert care from fellowship-trained neurointensivists in the dedicated Neurological and Neurosurgical Intensive Care Unit (Neuro ICU) at UT Southwestern’s Zale Lipshy University Hospital.

 Serving as one of the nation’s premier neurological treatment centers, the dedicated Neuro ICU at Zale Lipshy offers the highest level of care available to those most in need.
 With 20 beds, it is the largest service of its kind in the region and features state-of-the-art technology and a range of innovative treatments.

-“For many people sufering from life-threatening neurological disorders, the presence of a Neuro ICU stafed by neurointensivists has been shown to signiﬁcantly improve out-comes,” says Venkatesh Aiyagari, M.D., Medical Director of the Neuro ICU and Director of Neurocritical Care at UTSW.
+“For many people suffering from life-threatening neurological disorders, the presence of a Neuro ICU staffed by neurointensivists has been shown to signiﬁcantly improve out-comes,” says Venkatesh Aiyagari, M.D., Medical Director of the Neuro ICU and Director of Neurocritical Care at UTSW.

 A Critical Difference

 According to Dr. Aiyagari, one of the unique qualities of the program is its multidisciplinary approach to care that patients receive, which is different from other programs where the neurointensivist is more of a consultant than an active team member.
 At Zale Lipshy, Neuro ICU patients receive comprehensive care from a team that includes six neurointensivists — all of whom are fellowship trained in neurocritical care — as well as neurologists, neurosurgeons, interventional neuroradiologists, neuro ICU nurses, neuro anesthesiologists, pharmacists, respiratory therapists, dietitians, and speech and rehabilitation specialists.